brownhash/brownhash/README.md

 I'm currently working on - **MLOps 🤖**

+### Open to discuss about

+- High scale application architectures
+- Managing your infrastructure with style
+- Infrastructure as Code in general
+- Scripting with Go & Python

 ### The open source projects that I'm currently focusing on are

 - [Terraform](https://github.com/hashicorp/terraform)